paulkarpenko/us-code-ui/uscode/title-47-telecommunications/chapter-014-making-opportunities-for-broadband-investment-and-limiting-excessive-and-needless-obstacles-to-wireless.md

 <a id="section-1513"></a>
 ## § 1513.
 No additional funds authorized

-No additional funds are authorized to be appropriated to carry out this chapter.
-This chapter shall be carried out using amounts otherwise authorized.
+No additional funds are authorized to be appropriated to carry out this chapter, or the amendments made by this title.11 See References in Text note below.
+This chapter, and the amendments made by this title,1 shall be carried out using amounts otherwise authorized.

 ### Statutory Notes

 #### References in Text
 This chapter, referred to in text, was in the original “this title”, meaning title VI of div.
 P of Pub.
 L. 115–141, Mar.
 23, 2018, 132 Stat.
 1097, which is classified principally to this chapter.
 For complete classification of title VI to the Code, see Short Title note set out under [section 1501 of this title](./chapter-014-making-opportunities-for-broadband-investment-and-limiting-excessive-and-needless-obstacles-to-wireless.md#section-1501) and Tables.

+This title, referred to in text, means title VI of div.
+P of Pub.
+L. 115–141.
+See note above.